nunocorverag/riscv-microarchitecture-te2003b/1-Single-Cycle-RISC-V-Processor/README.md

-# RISC-V Mini CPU Project
+# RISC-V Single Cycle processor in Verilog

 **Overview**
-This project implements a simple 32-bit RISC-V “RV32I”-style processor in Verilog.
-It includes all major datapath components, a top-level integration (`top.v`), and a comprehensive testbench (`top_tb.v`) to verify functionality.
+This project implements a simple 32-bit RISC-V Single Cycle processor in Verilog.
+It includes all major datapath components, a top-level integration (`top.v`), and a testbench (`top_tb.v`) to verify functionality.

 ---